than-dev/than-dev/README.md

 ### Up ▪️◾ ⬛ ◾▪️

 I am a tech enthusiast, I'm fascinate to code and all it ecossitem!
-One of the things I like most is a clean/beautiful code, and ❤️ books.

 I am part of https://www.ibm.org/initiatives/p-tech <br>
 I am a CTO at Squadi - since April 2022 | https://www.squadi.com.br/